The Gospel According to John:

 WHAT’S THE NUMBER SIX got to do with anything?

-Of perhaps more interest than where the sun is in the sky, Scripture suggests that when we see references to six it almost always is going back to the first chapter in the book of Genesis to remind us of the six days of Creation.
+Of perhaps more interest than where the sun is in the sky, Scripture suggests that references to six almost always are going back to the first chapter in the book of Genesis to remind us of the six days of Creation.
 The Gospel According to John 4:6 seems to take us back to the idea from the prologue (the Gospel According to John 1:1–18) in which Jesus is described as the Word of God present at Creation.
-If Jesus is God’s performative Word sent to finish God’s creative work, then John’s mention of the sixth hour suggests a connection with the original sixth day of Creation.
+If Jesus is God’s performative Word sent to finish God’s creative work, then the Evangelist’s mention of the sixth hour suggests a connection with the original sixth day of Creation.

 ?
 What happened on that day?